mitnk/cicada/docs/install.md

 > I found on newer MacOS, a reboot is needed after generating a new binary.
 > This may be an bug/feature of the OS security things.
+>
+> UPDATE: a reboot can be avoided if we run:
+> `rm -f /usr/local/bin/cicada && cp /path/of/new/cicada /usr/local/bin/`

 ## Set cicada as your login shell